grucloud/bau/doc/BauStateArray.md

 # Observing Array

-This describe how to observe an array with the `state` function, and create binding views reacting to the array mutation with the `bind` function.
+This guide describes how to observe an array with the `state` function, and create binding views reacting to the array mutation with the `bind` function.

 ## Creation